newfies-dialer/newfies-dialer/docs/source/includes/introduction.rst

 Utility
 =======
-The system is loaded up with a list of telephone numbers that can be dialled sequentially at very high rates of calling, several per second, depending on the capacity of the carrier and the hardware.
+Newfies-Dialer is loaded up with a list of telephone numbers that can be dialled sequentially at very high rates of calling depending on carrier capacity and hardware, potentially delivering many millions of calls per day.

 When the called party answers the call, Newfies-Dialer passes the call to a telephony application that is custom designed to provide the desired behaviour.